onerecord/carinfhirdirectory/README.md

 Learn more about the CARIN HL7® FHIR® Directory Framework Initiative [here](https://carinfhirdirectory.com/learn/).

 ## How to Use
 Clone or download this repository and use the CSV file included to access the common directory entries.
+Additionally, logo assets associated with entries made in the CSV can be found in the 'Logos' directory.

 ## Support
 For support contact [carinfhirdirectory@onerecord.com](mailto:carinfhirdirectory@onerecord.com)